FARM: Fine-Tuning Geospatial Foundation Models for Intra-Field Crop Yield Regression: Introduction

 Recently, a new computer vision field driven by Vision Transformers (ViTs) and geospatial foundation models has emerged.
 ViTs use self-attention to capture long-range dependencies within imagery, addressing CNNs’ tendency to focus on local patterns \cite{dosovitskiy2020image}.
+For instance, Barman et al. introduced ViT-SmartAgri and demonstrated that ViT architectures combined with smartphone-based applications can outperform traditional models like InceptionV3 in real-time plant disease detection. \cite{agronomy14020327} Similarly, Mehdipour et al. provided a survey highlighting that ViTs offer superior scalability and handling of long-range dependencies compared to CNNs, particularly in complex field environments \cite{mehdipour2025visiontransformersprecisionagriculture}.
+Furthermore, hybrid approaches and lightweight ViTs are being actively explored to reduce computational costs while maintaining high accuracy in precision agriculture tasks \cite{s23156949}.
 Large-scale foundation models, like IBM–NASA’s Prithvi-EO-2.0-600M, are pre-trained on global satellite archives and provide generalizable representations that can be fine-tuned for downstream tasks, including agricultural prediction \cite{szwarcman2024prithvi}.
 Together, these advances point toward more scalable and transferable frameworks for data-driven crop yield forecasting.